Emperor Fei of Chen: Background

 Traditionally histories indicate that Chen Bozong was born in 554, but he could have been born in 552 or another year.
 At the time of his birth, his father Chen Qian was serving as a general under Chen Baxian, Chen Bozong's granduncle, who was one of the more prominent generals of Liang Dynasty at that time.
 His mother was Chen Qian's wife Shen Miaorong.
 He was their first son.
 (Lady Shen would bear one more son, Chen Bomao (陳伯茂), after him.)

 In 555, Chen Baxian became even more prominent after overthrowing his commanding general Wang Sengbian and replacing the emperor Xiao Yuanming with Emperor Jing.
 During the next few years, Chen Baxian consolidated power, and in 557, he had Emperor Jing yield the throne to him, establishing Chen Dynasty as its Emperor Wu.
 Chen Qian, as the emperor's nephew and the only close male relative of the new emperor in Chen territory, was created the Prince of Linchuan.
 In 558, Chen Bozong received the title of Heir Apparent of Linchuan.

 In 559, Emperor Wu died after a sudden illness.
 As Chen Qian was his only close male relative in Chen territory, the imperial officials supported Chen Qian to succeed him, and Chen Qian did so (as Emperor Wen).
 He created Chen Bozong crown prince and created Chen Bozong's mother Princess Shen empress.

 In 562, Emperor Wen selected the daughter of the official Wang Gu (王固) to be Chen Bozong's wife.
 She thereafter carried the title of Crown Princess.
-She bore him a son, Chen Zhize (陳至澤), in 566.
+They had a son, Chen Zhize (陳至澤), in 566.

 In his youth, Crown Prince Bozong was considered to be weak in his personality.
 In 566, when Emperor Wen grew ill, he, worried that Crown Prince Bozong would not be able to keep his position as emperor, offered to pass the throne to his brother and Crown Prince Bozong's uncle Chen Xu the Prince of Ancheng.
 Chen Xu declined, and the official Kong Huan (孔奐) also opposed.
 Emperor Wen therefore did not make Chen Xu crown prince, but entrusted the important matters to Chen Xu, Kong, Dao Zhongju (到仲舉), Yuan Shu (袁樞), and Liu Shizhi (劉師知).
 He soon died, and Crown Prince Bozong took the throne (as Emperor Fei).